Chicken has come out as the most unsafe food to eat

 For starters, whenever chickens are being gutted, feathers being plucked, etc. in a large factory setting.
 The intestines in the chicken can rupture.
 This spreads faecal matter on some of the machinery in the plant and a lot of the other chickens as well.

 Because of the living conditions of chickens, this spreading of faecal matter is very dangerous.
 This causes the spread of disease from one chicken to the entire flock.

 Chickens are only treated through the feed that they eat and not through injection like other livestock mammals, such as cows.
-With the increasing demand for less anti-biotic treatment that may transfers to the meat, this practise is being discouraged.
+With the increasing demand for less antibiotic treatment that may transfer to the meat, this practise is being discouraged.
 Which means more and more bacteria are exposed during the slaughtering process.

 You can check out the below video to see how this process can go wrong.

 WARNING: THIS VIDEO IS NOT FOR THE FAINT HEARTED.

 Or you can read this article on Bacterial Contaminants of Poultry Meat: Sources, Species, and Dynamics

 Outbreaks of food poisoning are often due to inadequate cooking or recontamination of the poultry after cooking.
 So cooking chicken completely, especially whole chickens is essential.
 Storing raw chicken and ready to eat foods is just as important.